onweb3/ShibaVille/README.md

    - **Ville NFT**: This NFT represents the player’s ville, including level, rank, unique name, and dynamic attributes.
    - **Building NFTs**: Each building is represented as an NFT with unique traits that impact resource production and strategy.
    - **Placement**: Players strategically place buildings in their ville, influencing resource management and gameplay strategy.
+   - **Shares**: Manages ville shares as token that can be transfered to other wallets.

 3. **Resource Management**